 1. Councils provide information about commitments as required under specific standards.
-This includes contractual commitments: AASB 116.74c a) for the acquisition of property, plant and equipment AASB 138.22e b) for the acquisition of intangible assets AASB 140.75h to purchase, construct or develop investment property or for repairs, maintenance or enhancements 2.
+This includes contractual commitments: AASB 116.74c a) for the acquisition of property, plant and equipment AASB 138.22e b) for the acquisition of intangible assets AASB 140.75h c) to purchase, construct or develop investment property or for repairs, maintenance or enhancements 2.
 The amount to be disclosed in the minimum amount Council is committed to over the life of the contract.
-For example, if a waste collection contract (which is not a lease) is based on a fixed level of service plus a variable element, it would only be the fixed element that would be disclosed.
+For example, if a waste collection contract (which is not a lease) is based on a fixed leve of service plus a variable element, it would only be the fixed element that would be disclosed.
+3. Council may have entered into contracts at the reporting date that don't require disclosure as

 3. Council may have entered into contracts at the reporting date that don't require disclosure as commitments, for example Council has signed a master agreement for consulting services but a specific engagement has not been agreed at reporting date.